wandersick/ws-dynamic-group/README.md

 * For 'domain' mode, the script has to be executed on a domain controller (due to the use of 'net group' commands)
   * Use of Remote Server Administration Tools (RSAT) is unsupported
-* Current version aims to just 'do the job'.
-It could use workarounds here and there.
-Performance is not its priority

 # Flat File Schema